prb28/m68k-instructions-documentation/abcd.md

 ## Application
 The `ABCD` instruction is used in chain arithmetic to add together strings of `BCD` digits.
 Consider the addition of two nine-digit numbers.
-Note that the strings are stored so that the least- significant digit is at the high address.
+Note that the strings are stored so that the least-significant digit is at the high address.

 ```assembly
         LEA Number1,A0      ;A0 points at first string